top of page

 Why men lose touch with their bodies

-That strategy works.
-For a while.
+That strategy works—for a while.

 Over time, this creates a strange split.